renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 rvm install 2.5.2 -C --with-jemalloc
 ```

 Everything will take some time and at the end you will be ready to follow through.
 Notice that this won't happen very often.
+Also, after you make sure everything is running as expected, you can remove the old ruby version with `rvm remove <version>`.
+Wait for you to be sure that the new version is running, though!

 Now, you'll always want to make sure that you look at the releases notes for the release you're going to.
 Sometimes there's special tasks that need to be done before following.